Alumni, friends and supporters’ privacy statement

 Within the University, your information is shared with only those University staff who need access for the purpose of delivering our alumni and supporter activities.
 Your personal information is held securely on the University’s Advancement database, which is restricted to nominated and authorised university employees.

-It is also sometimes necessary for us to share personal information with third parties as follows:
+We may also share personal information with third parties as follows:

-• Third parties engaged by the University to provide alumni, supporter and fundraising related services, such as banks, mailing houses, logistics, IT service providers, social media platforms and caterers for University events – we share biographical, contact and education details, professional details, volunteering and philanthropic details;
+• Organisations engaged by the University to provide alumni, supporter and fundraising related services, such as banks, mailing houses, logistics, IT service providers, social media platforms and caterers for University events – we share biographical, contact and education details, professional details, volunteering and philanthropic details;

 • Event venue providers – names and accessibility and assistance requirements and related information;